lddrasler/Tanzania_Water_Pumps/README.md

 * DecisionTreeClassifier
 * AdaBoost
 * GradientBoost
-* Pipeline
-* XGboost
+* XGboost (Final)

-### I have also applied the method such as:
+### I have also applied method such as:

 * Confusion Matrix
-* ROC CURVE;
+* ROC CURVE
-* Parameter Grid
+* Parameter Grid Search

 # 5. Final Results

 ### After carefully analyzing the results, I decided to use XGboost as my predictor

-#### We got a final technical result as 0.79.
-For future predictions, we assume that 79% will be accurate on functional Water Pumps status.
+#### We achieved a final prediction accuracy of 0.79 for our test data, indicating predictions of functional status will on average be 79% correct.

 # 6. Future Work